seanhulseman/Ames-Housing-Price-Prediction/README.md

 | SaleType        | Type of sale                                              |
 | SaleCondition   | Condition of sale                                         |

+**Target Variable**:
+- Sale Price: The target variable to be predicted.

+## Feature Engineering

+The problem with using this data for predicting sale price is that each column affects the sale price differently.
+Some remark on the presence of a feature and some describe the quality of that specific feature.
+I attempted to resolve it by using my map_home() function to map the 'quality' columns to make them ordinal, which are then used to add a quality multiplier to the various types of amenities described in the data.
+An example of why I did this: A garage should increase your house's value if it is in good condition, if it is in disrepair it is a burden and its presence should decrease the sale price.
+I used my discretion when creating the maps as there were several different patterns for describing quality
 ## New Columns Created by `quality_multiplication` Function
 #### Abridged slightly - for garages I made columns the same way for condition as I did with quality
 | New Column Name | Columns Used | Description |